John-yama/John-yama/README.md

 ### 🚀 Senior Software Engineer | Full-Stack Developer | Cloud Enthusiast

 Welcome to my GitHub profile!
-I’m Tommy Gilley, a Senior Software Engineer with over a decade of experience in building scalable, high-performance applications.
+I’m John Yamamoto, a Senior Software Engineer with over a decade of experience in building scalable, high-performance applications.
 I specialize in **Full-Stack Development**, **Cloud Computing**, and **DevOps**.

 ---